Arch Linux Hibernation Using Swap File

 Run sudo filefrag -v /swapfile

 Find the first number with two dots in the first row.
-As shown in the screenshot: 78610432.
+As shown in the screenshot, it’s: 78610432.

 Setting resume_offset (to tell the system the exact location to resume from)

-Enter the value obtained from the swap file into resume_offset as shown:
+Fill in the value obtained from the swap file (resume_offset) as shown:

 resume_offset=78610432